wcarc-on/wcarc-site/constitution/wcarc-bylaws.md

 Dale Hennigar (VE3XZT) – Director

-Approved by all members present on August 5, 2008
+Approved by all members present on August 5, 2008.
+Amended on November 3, 2009.